Kiri Vehera

 Dress Code

 Modest attire covering shoulders and knees.
-Shoes must be removed before entering the sacred area.
+Shoes must be removed before entering.

 Etiquette